Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Juli 2025 20.40.41 UTC
+- WIB: Senin, 7 Juli 2025 21.31.36 UTC
-- WITA: Senin, 7 Juli 2025 21.40.41 UTC
+- WITA: Senin, 7 Juli 2025 22.31.36 UTC
-- WIT: Senin, 7 Juli 2025 22.40.41 UTC
+- WIT: Senin, 7 Juli 2025 23.31.36 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: inspirational
+Kategori: friendship